purekid/mongodm/README.md

 ```

-2. Or you can duplicate a config file into your project, then define a global constanct 'MONGODM_CONFIG' with it's location.
+2.Or you can duplicate a config file into your project, then define a global constanct 'MONGODM_CONFIG' with it's location.

 ```php